 Applying a small amount of beard oil before brushing your beard will allow the bristles to glide through the hair easier.

-It’ll also make it easier to style.
-Beard hair will be more likely to stay in place and beard balm will find it easier to do its job of taming strays.
+It’ll generally make it easier to style.
+Beard hair is usually more likely to stay in place and beard balm will find it easier to do its job of taming strays.

 6. Get Comfortable Using Beard Scissors